In the Footsteps of the Romans: Walk Along Ancient Roads of the Roman Empire

 Venturing beyond the main roads, we venture into the labyrinthine network of sidestreets that crisscrossed Pompeii.
 These narrower lanes invite us to discover the intimate aspects of daily life, leading us to residential areas, small shops, and artisan workshops.
 Walking along these side streets, you'll encounter hidden curiosities about Pompeii ruins you probably did not know existed, and discover secrets of a once-thriving community.

-You too walk along the ancient roads of Pompeii on our day tours from Rome to Pompeii and Amalfi Coast.
+You too walk along the ancient roads of Pompeii on our day tours from Rome to Pompeii and the Amalfi Coast.

 * ALSO READ: How far is Pompeii from Rome?